timothypratley/sertive/README.md

 # sert

-Recommendations for using assertions in Clojure.
+Misadventures in error reporting in Clojure.

 ## Usage